center-for-threat-informed-defense/attack-workbench-frontend/docs/integrations.md

 Copy the files from output to your web server or use `python3 -m http.server [port]` to host for local browsing.

-If the data within the workbench changes you will need to rebuild the site by running this command again; for this reason you may want to consider re-running your build and deploy pipeline at regular intervals using `cron` to keep the data synchronized with the contents of the workbench.
+If the data within the workbench changes you will need to rebuild the site (from step 3) again; for this reason you may want to consider re-running your build and deploy pipeline at regular intervals using `cron` to keep the data synchronized with the contents of the workbench.